rm-hull/luma.oled/doc/python-usage.rst

 =========== ========================================================
 Example     Description
 =========== ========================================================
-demo.py     Use misc draw commands to create a simple image bounce.py   Display a bouncing ball animation and frames per second sys_info.py Display system information (as shown in the image above) pi_logo.py  Display the Raspberry Pi logo (loads image as .png) maze.py     Display a maze
+bounce.py   Display a bouncing ball animation and frames per second clock.py    Display an analog clockface with date & time demo.py     Use misc draw commands to create a simple image maze.py     Display a maze pi_logo.py  Display the Raspberry Pi logo (loads image as .png) sys_info.py Display system information (as shown in the image above)
 =========== ========================================================

 By default it will use port 1, address ``0x3C`` and the ``ssd1306`` driver.